 - Generate revenue through coordinated fundraising activities.
-You will meet approved annual fundraising goals by planning and executing fundraising programs which may include, but are not limited to, Jump Rope for Heart, Big Bike, Heart & Stroke Canvass and My Own Fundraiser.
-You will support the implementation and execution of new national initiatives.
+You will meet approved annual fundraising goals by planning and executing Big Bike and Ski for Heart Fundraising events.

 - Nurture relationships.
-You will work within a dedicated geographic region.
 You will recognize, encourage and reach out to established supporters.
-You will proactively approach community members with the goal of acquiring new local corporate participation, sponsorship, and individual donations.
+You will proactively approach big businesses in Calgary community with the goal of acquiring new local corporate participation, sponsorship, and donations.

 - Collaborate.
 You will work closely with the Manager, Community Fundraising and program team to manage a promotion and communications plan for each event.
-You will deliver a variety of presentations and kick-off events to workplaces, community groups and schools.
+You will deliver a variety of presentations and participate in networking events.

 - Champion success.
 You will support and inspire event organizers, participants and volunteers to be successful in their desire to support Heart & Stroke.
 You will assist teams and individuals with online fundraising.

 - Troubleshoot.
 You will anticipate program participant needs and proactively search for solutions to ensure participant expectations are met or exceeded.

 - Track and report.
 You will monitor program statistics, analyze the results and work with your manager to plan and influence fundraising results and relationships.
 You will prepare weekly status summaries and reports for review with the Manager, Community Fundraising.

 - The education.
 You have a university degree in a relevant field.